 Mixed Media Ink or Fabric Ink

 This multi-functional ink can be used on a lot of porous surfaces, such as paper, fabric, wood, and more.
-It is a type of pigment ink that is water-based, acid-free, and archival.
+It is an acid-free, archival, and water-based ink.
 It leaves a gorgeous detailed impression every time.
 Once heated with a heat gun or iron (on fabric, add an additional cloth layer between the iron and your project, mixed media ink will resist fading.
 If you want an ink that is great for different types of craft, try this one.

 If you want some project inspiration using these inks, watch the video tutorial below.